Hair Care During Pregnancy – 10 Effective Tips

 Why Do You See Changes in Hair During Pregnancy?

 A surge of pregnancy hormones is the primary cause of changes in the hair quality of moms-to-be.
-During pregnancy, some women may have thicker, shinier hair while others may experience hair fall and hair thinning.
+During pregnancy, some women may have thicker, shinier hair, while others may experience hair fall and hair thinning.
 During pregnancy, there is a rise in the levels of the oestrogen hormone, too, which stimulates hair growth and makes the hair remain in a growing phase.
 As a result, most women feel like they have thicker, more lustrous hair.
 After delivery, however, the oestrogen levels drop, and the hair that was in the growing phase moves into the resting phase, causing it to shed.
 Hence, most women experience increased hair fall post-delivery.

 1. Oil Massage

-Gentle head massages with some warm oil two to three times a week as highly recommended to pregnant women.
+Gentle head massages with some warm oil two to three times a week are highly recommended for pregnant women.
 It not only boosts hair growth but also calms the scalp and helps them sleep better.
 You can use coconut, sesame, almond or olive oil directly to massage your scalp with your fingertips.
 Mixing these oils either with each other or with essential oils like lavender, rosemary, chamomile, cedarwood, lemongrass etc. is also a good idea to make the most of the head massages.
 When using essential oils, always use a carrier oil (coconut oil, almond oil, sesame or olive oil) and mix only 1 to 2 drops of essential oil in about 2 tbsp of carrier oil.
 Lavender oil has hair-growth stimulating properties, while rosemary oil helps in increasing the thickness of hair.
 Chamomile oil makes your hair soft and shiny, while cedarwood oil slows down hair fall.

 2. Choose a Good Shampoo and Conditioner